 Complete the damp proof course by re-plastering with Renderpel (waterproof and salt inhibitor additive) in a sand and cement mix.
 Please note that Gypsum is not suitable to use following a damp proof course injection.

 We can provide other re-plastering specifications for use with sand, cement and lime for traditional plastering.
-Please use our contact form to request this information.
+Please use our contact form to request this information or other advice on rising damp.